All right, we're back with broadcast excellence, defined by me.

 But think about the effect of Hillary Clinton or on Hillary Clinton.

-Stop you look at it that way.
+Stop looking at that way.

 What do you mean, Rush?